Jrachman/heavy-ml-py3-docker/README.md

 **Jupyter Notebook and Vim**

 The two options that are present for programming are Jupyter and Vim.
-To access Jupyter, navigate to the config directory and type `./run_jupyter.sh --allow-root`.
-To access Vim, find the file you want to open (i.e., test.py) and then type `vim test.py`.
+To access Jupyter, navigate to the "config" directory and type `./run_jupyter.sh --allow-root`.
+To access Vim, find the file you want to open (i.e., "test.py") and then type `vim test.py`.
 To execute .py files in the terminal, type `python3 test.py`.

 ---